TFCA Annual Conference Graphic

 Jason Nored - Assistant Chief, Bryan Fire Department

-I have been with the Bryan Fire Department for 20 years and currently serve as the Assistant Chief of Training.
-I have completed my Bachelors degree in Emergency Management and I'm perusing my Master in Organizational Leadership from ACU.
+Jason Nored—I have been with the Bryan Fire Department for 20 years and currently serve as the Assistant Chief of Training.
+I have completed my Bachelor's Degree in Emergency Management and am pursuing my Master's in Organizational Leadership from ACU.

 Greg Propst - Dr. Physical Therapy, Alinea Physiotherapy and Wellness

-Dr. Greg Propst earned his B.S. in Biomedical Sciences and M.S. in Exercise Physiology from Texas A&M University in 2007 and 2009, respectively.
+Greg Propst - Dr. Greg Propst earned his B.S. in Biomedical Sciences and M.S. in Exercise Physiology from Texas A&M University in 2007 and 2009, respectively.
 He then earned his Doctorate of Physical Therapy (DPT) from Texas State University in 2012.
-Greg is the owner/operator of Alinea Physio Therapy and Wellness and is contracted with the City of Bryan to oversee the Health and Wellness program for the Bryan Fire Department.
+Greg is the owner/operator of Alinea Physio Therapy and Wellness.
+He is contracted with the City of Bryan to oversee the Health and Wellness program for the Bryan Fire Department.

 Abstract